avinashnair02/Text_Summarisation/README.md

 # Project Structure
 The projects has following major parts:
 1. app.py : Contains Flask APIs that receive inputs through GUI, calls the main python script for processing and returns the output.
-2. textsummarizer.py : Contains python code to generate text summary from original text.
+2. textsummarizer.py : Contains python code to generate text summary from original/source text.
 3. templates : Contains HTML files that allow user to interact with the application.

 # Running the Project